 In 2017, the Swiss trade surplus narrowed 6 percent from the previous year to CHF 34.8 billion, as imports advanced by 6.9 percent, the steepest increase since 2010 and exports rose by a slower 4.7 percent to a new record high.
 Aside from the improved economic situation worldwide, the weakening of the Swiss franc and price trends played a decisive role in both directions of trade.
 The biggest trade surpluses were recorded with the US, the UK, Hong Kong, Japan, Belgium, South Korea and Singapore; and the largest deficits were recorded with Germany, Ireland, Italy, China, Austria and France.
 This page provides the latest reported value for - Switzerland Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Switzerland Balance of Trade - actual data, historical chart and calendar of releases - was last updated on September of 2018.
+Switzerland Balance of Trade - actual data, historical chart and calendar of releases - was last updated on November of 2018.